With the NHS continually under pressure, could private healthcare be the way to go?

 2. Innovative healthcare

-Private hospitals have greater access to the latest medication and treatment procedures meaning you could be receiving much more effective and quicker treatment, leading to less recovery time and a more comfortable one
+Private hospitals have greater access to the latest medication and treatment procedures meaning you could be receiving much more effective treatment, leading to less recovery time and a more comfortable one.

 3. Private facilities

 Private hospitals mean private facilities – you can pay to have your own room, and it’s often ok for a spouse to stay with you too for added support.
 There are grades of private care which can make it more affordable, such as sharing a room with one or more people, but there is usually never more than four people together in a room.
 Some people find that this privacy aids in their recovery as they find it more comfortable and relaxed in a personal environment.

 There is no denying the hard work of all NHS staff, and the level of care is always to the highest standards, but private facilities have more flexibility with the support they can provide to patients – with 24-hour customer support teams and aftercare plans in place to give more hands-on care.
 For example, Nuffield Health gives all patients a 30-day or three-month Nuffield Health gym pass (depending on the illness) after surgery to help with a healthy and speedy recovery.